OpenSimulationInterface/osi-sensor-model-packaging/doc/specification.rst

 -  Logical models, like e.g. sensor fusion models, which consume ``osi::SensorData`` as input and produce ``osi::SensorData`` as output.

+-  Traffic Participant models, which consume ``osi::SensorView`` as input and generate ``osi::TrafficUpdate`` as output.
+These models can internally use e.g. Environmental effect, Sensor and/or Logical models as part of a modeled autonomous vehicle, but they can also be used to implement surrounding traffic in simplified ways.
+Optionally traffic participant models can consume ``osi::TrafficCommand`` as input, to allow control by a scenario engine as part of the simulation.

 Additionally complex models that combine various aspects of the model kinds above are possible, however configuration and setup of such FMUs